 The Proposed Project alignment occurs within the California Coastal Zone.
 California participates in the federal Coastal Zone Management Program established under the federal Coastal Zone Management Act (CZMA).
 This program encourages coastal states to develop and implement coastal zone management plans.
 California has developed a coastal zone management plan and enacted its own law, the California Coastal Act of 1976, to protect the coastline.
 The policies established by the California Coastal Act are similar to those for the CZMA; they include the protection and expansion of public access and recreation, the protection, enhancement and restoration of environmentally sensitive areas, protection of agricultural lands, and the protection of scenic beauty.
-The California Coastal Act.
+The California Coastal Commission is responsible for implementation and oversight under the California Coastal Act.